Modeling Nonlinear Oscillator Networks Using Physics-Informed Hybrid Reservoir Computing: Discussion

 Over-fitting is a risk for any data-based modeling but is a particular hazard when using models for control.
-In particular, the standard RC requires careful tuning of the regularization strength to avoid this whereas the hybrid RC does not, even when using an expert model with substantial missing components.
-In particular, this occurs on the \HC~and \SCPS~regimes, where the performance of the hybrid RC is good across a broader range of regularization strengths, above and below the optimum value required for the standard RC.
+The standard RC requires careful tuning of the regularization strength to avoid this whereas the hybrid RC does not, even when using an expert model missing substantial components.
+This is particularly true for the \HC~and \SCPS~regimes, where the performance of the hybrid RC is good across a broader range of regularization strengths, above and below the optimum value required for the standard RC.
 The output matrix of the hybrid RC balances attention between the reservoir activity and the expert model's predictions.
-By providing extra states for weight assignment containing some correct features of the ground truth, the hybrid RC reduces the influence of the training data and the risk of over-fitting.
+By providing extra states for weight assignment containing some correct features of the ground truth, the hybrid RC reduces training data influence and over-fitting risk.~This is a delicate, task dependent, balance, as evidenced by Figure~\ref{fig:valid_time_sweep} (\textbf{b}, \textbf{f}, \textbf{j}, \textbf{n}), where the standard RC outperforms the hybrid RC, but the hybrid RC performance increases with increasing regularization strength.
+Inspection of the predicted trajectories for this regime (Supplementary Fig.~S11), indicates the hybrid RC may be biased too far towards the synchronous behavior of its expert model with the baseline regularization setting.